Introduction to investing • Lesson 6 of 10

 What techniques can I use to take the emotion out of investing?

 The dangers of emotional trading have prompted a range of strategies to be developed to counteract it.
-Portfolio diversification, which involves buying a variety of assets, can average out returns and reduce the emotional reaction to increased market volatility.
-It’s also worth considering dollar-cost averaging, in which investors place equal amounts of capital into their investment plan at regular, predetermined levels, thus, removing an element of emotion.
+Portfolio diversification involves buying a variety of assets which can average out returns and reduce the emotional reaction to increased market volatility.
+It’s also worth considering dollar-cost averaging, where investors place equal amounts of capital into their investment plan at regular, predetermined times or price levels, thus, removing an element of emotion.

 How much should I invest to avoid emotional investing?